How Reliable Is Renewable Energy?

 The Department of Defense’s acceptance of renewable energy may also speed innovation and the development of devices for clean energy storage and collection—in the same way the 1960’s Space Race spawned inventions like duct tape and water filters.

-Here at CleanChoice Energy, we’re helping lead the country into a future of safe, secure, clean energy.
-CleanChoice Energy customers receive 100% renewable energy from wind and solar power.
-Learn how you can be a part of the renewable energy revolution, and switch to clean energy today.
+At CleanChoice Energy, we’re helping lead the country into a future of safe, secure, clean energy.
+Learn how you can be a part of the renewable energy revolution, and sign up for 100% clean, renewable energy today!